 Schools are now permitted to hold "spare" Auto-injectors, which are obtained without prescription and held centrally, in student support.
-Guidance states that schools may administer their "spare" adrenaline auto-injector (AAI), obtained, without prescription, for use in emergencies, if available, but only to a studentat risk of anaphylaxis, where both medical authorisation and written parental consent for use of the spare AAI has been provided.
-In order to obtain these spare epi-pens, a request in writing, signed by one of the Co-Headteachers will be submitted to the pharmacy, detailing the required epi-pen(s). it is envisaged the school will request only the most frequently prescribed epi-pens to our students.
+Guidance states that schools may administer their "spare" adrenaline auto-injector (AAI), obtained, without prescription, in emergencies, if available, but only to a student at risk of anaphylaxis, where both medical authorisation and written parental consent for use of the spare AAI has been provided.
+In order to obtain these spare epi-pens, a request in writing, signed by one of the Co-Headteachers is submitted to the pharmacy, detailing the required epi-pen(s).
+It is envisaged the school will request only the most frequently prescribed epi-pens to our students.